 Only interview parents.
 As long as you are a K-12 school, students are not the primary decision makers.
 Approaching students on such a sensitive topic is unfair and a breach of parent trust.

-Keep interaction positive.
-These can be very awkward for parents.
+Keep interactions positive.
+Exit interviews can be very awkward for parents.
 Ask parents why a new school appealed to them, rather than have them explain why they are leaving yours.